Donate

 International Society for Infectious Diseases Announces Inaugural List of Six Global Health Priorities to be Addressed at its 2024 Congress

-ISID urges governments must prioritize the interconnected health of humans, animals, and the environment, and calls on experts to attend its biennial event, this year hosted in Cape Town, SA
+ISID urges that governments must prioritize the interconnected health of humans, animals, and the environment, and calls on experts to attend its biennial event, this year hosted in Cape Town, South Africa.

 Boston, US.
 June 19th 2024.
 Global non-profit, The International Society for Infectious Diseases, has announced its first ever comprehensive list of global health priorities.
 The priorities have been developed ahead of ISID’s Congress in Cape Town this December, which focuses on low- and middle-income countries (LMICs) grappling with limited healthcare infrastructure, fewer economic resources, and a disproportionate infectious disease burden.
 The priorities aim to guide the work of scientists, clinicians, researchers, veterinarians, community leaders, and governments in preventing, investigating, and managing communicable disease outbreaks.